zotune/borderless-focus/README.md

 - Mute/unmute game audio automatically
 - Minimize games and mute them when toggled off
 - Easy toggle with Windows + B hotkey

-## Ultrawide Monitor Support

-Borderless Focus is especially useful for users with 32:9 super ultrawide monitors who want to play games in 21:9 aspect ratio.
-It creates a perfect centered 21:9 viewing area with black borders on the sides, giving you the ideal gaming experience without the need for manual resizing or dealing with stretched visuals.

 ## Installation